IDEA-Emdoor-Lab/UniTTS/README.md

 ## Training Usage

-We have open-sourced our three-stage training code, including pre-training, SFT, and LPO.
+We will open-source our three-stage training code, including pre-training, SFT, and LPO.
 Our training code is built upon the pai-megatron-patch with optimizations.
 For usage instructions on pre-training and SFT training, please refer to the following [README](pai-megatron-patch/examples/qwen2_5/README.md).

 ## Inference Usage